 Damage caused by hitting an obstruction in the road, such as a pothole

 Collision coverage costs an average of $382 per year.
 The cost of collision insurance varies based on your driving history, you car’s value, and your deductible amount.
 For example, high-risk drivers with a history of claims tend to pay more for collision insurance because they are more likely to be involved in an accident.
 And if you choose a low deductible for your policy, you will pay more for coverage.

 A good rule of thumb is that you should have collision insurance on your car until the cost exceeds 10% of the vehicle’s value.
 However, even then, you should not drop collision insurance if you cannot afford to pay out of pocket to repair or replace your car after an accident that’s your fault.
 To learn more, check out WalletHub’s guide to collision insurance.

 It is usually better to have comprehensive insurance than collision insurance, if you need to choose between the two.
-Comprehensive coverage is inexpensive, can be purchased alone, and covers events outside of a driver’s control, such as vandalism, theft, natural disasters or run-ins with animals, among other situations.
+Comprehensive coverage is inexpensive, can be purchased alone, and pays for damage due to events beyond your control, such as vandalism, theft, natural disasters or run-ins with animals.

 On the other hand, drivers with a history of accidents or moving violations and drivers who live in high traffic areas should consider investing in … read full answercollision insurance.
-Given that collision insurance cannot be purchased without comprehensive, you’ll get the benefit of both types of coverage.
+Given that collision insurance cannot be purchased without comprehensive insurance, you’ll get the benefit of both types of coverage.

 Why You Should Get Both Comprehensive & Collision Coverage